 So, while, onshore plants typically use static thickeners such as settling tanks, the resulting sludge typically contains large amounts of glycol.
 This then requires further use of high-speed separators and decanter centrifuges.

-Only those don’t work as well offshore.
+Only those don’t work as well in offshore filtration.
 Needing trained specialists to maintain the equipment (and frequently) increases operating costs.

 Using cartridge filters with deep bed filter elements also increases costs due to the filter elements’ limited self-cleaning properties and time-consuming disposal requirements.
 Plus, you still need to further process the sludge to remove the glycol.